 “We’ll go with this one for now and try to get one with a kinkajou some other time,” I settled.
-We tried, we had fun — for that we were victorious.
+We tried, and we had fun — for that we were victorious.

-A couple years ago, I would have fought tooth and nail to get that shot.
+A couple of years ago, I would have fought tooth and nail to get that shot.
 I would have irritated the animals and argued with my boyfriend the whole time, dragging it out.
 I would have created a miserable experience and probably concluded with just the same outcome.
 But today I have acceptance that I am in no control of the external world around me.

-More than that, what better opportunity to learn I am powerless over most aspects of my life than when working with wild animals.
+More than that, what better opportunity to learn I am powerless over most aspects of my life than when working with wild animals?
 I clean — they throw food and poop on my neat floors.
-I strategically hang tunnels and ropes from the ceiling for their enjoyment — they pull the hooks out of the ceiling that hold up these items.
+I strategically hang tunnels and ropes from the ceiling for their enjoyment — they pull the hooks out of the ceiling that holds up these items.
 I let them out into the house for a good time — they clear off my bookshelves and steal food from the cabinets.